stirlo/thegossroom/_posts/2025-08-16-is-deadpool-in-avengers-doomsday-ryan-reynolds-social-media-post-spurs-fan-frenzy.md

 ---
 categories: gossip
 date: 2025-08-16 01:18:26 +0000
-drama_score: 4
+drama_score: 0
 layout: post
-mentions:
+mentions: {}
-  ryan_reynolds: 4
-primary_celebrity: ryan_reynolds
 source: deadline
 source_url: https://deadline.com/2025/08/ryan-reynolds-deadpool-avengers-doomsday-1236489929/
 tags:
 - celebrity-gossip
 - scandals
 - movies
 title: 'Is Deadpool In ‘Avengers: Doomsday’?
 Ryan Reynolds’ Social Media Post Spurs Fan Frenzy'
+temperature: 0
 ---

 Ryan Reynolds’ posted a Deadpool graffiti-ed Avengers logo on Instagram today, which started the rumor mill that the Merc with a Mouth would be in the Russo Brothers’ Avengers: Doomsday movie.
 Sources tell us that they haven’t seen Reynolds on set in London, and he isn’t set to appear in the next two Avengers movie. […]